-1.)
-Put spa in final position that allows for access to equipment and spa components.
+- 1.)
+Put spa in final position that allows for access to equipment and spa components. - 2.)

-- 2.)
 Remove front side panel (This is the side where the main topside control panel is located) so electrical can be hooked up to the spa system pack.
-Panels are removed by unscrewing the screws in the corner sections and side panels. - 3.)
+Panels are removed by unscrewing the screws in the corner sections and side panels. (using #2 square bit).
+Using a Phillips screwdriver may result in stripping of the screw. - 3.)
 Fill spa at least 1" above filter.
 We recommend filling the spa through the filter area. - 4.)
 Turn the power on to the spa.
 Spa will go through its priming mode.
 This lasts approximately 5 minutes. - 5.)
 It may be necessary to bleed air from the pump(s) on your spa if, after start up, your spa pumps do not operate.